MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-brokered-service.md

 A brokered service must have a serializable name and an optional version by which a client may request the service.
 A <xref:Microsoft.ServiceHub.Framework.ServiceMoniker> is a convenient wrapper for these two pieces of information.

-A service moniker is analogous to the assembly-qualified full name of a CLR type.
+A service moniker is analogous to the assembly-qualified full name of a CLR (Common Language Runtime) type.
 It must be globally unique and should therefore include your company name and perhaps your extension name as prefixes to the service name itself.

 It may be useful to define this moniker in a `static readonly` field for use elsewhere: